 The first ten years of WTMC’s existence were characterized by freedom and experimentation---with great possibility but uneven execution.
 Teachers created original, exciting curriculum that aligned with college expectations, and administration encouraged everyone to think differently, to build something far different from a traditional high school.
 As a public school academy, WTMC enjoys the flexibility to adjust its calendar, instructional time, instructional roles, and graduation requirements with more agility than traditional public schools.
 However, a state of constant change left room for improvement.
 For several years, we enrolled students in both fall and winter semesters, creating a never-ending cycle of applications and admissions.
 During this time nearly 35% of incoming students left the program before graduating.
 And yet, despite these setbacks one feature remained constant: students were expected to demonstrate skills, rather than just pass classes, in order to progress to college classes.
 Instead of gathering credits for time served, WTMC students have always been expected to grow and change as a result of their efforts.

 By 2011, Dr. Covert introduced the idea of expanding to serve ninth-grade students with a new interdisciplinary program focusing on sustainability.
 The WCC board and college president Rose Bellanca offered encouragement, permitting the school to start a 28-student pilot program in fall of 2012.
-Within five years, the WTMC ninth-grade cohort grew to 100 students.
+Under the guidance and leadership of Sam Rosewig, within five years the WTMC ninth-grade cohort grew to 100 students.
 Student support and extracurricular activities expanded as well, including a Math Olympiad team, a FIRST robotics team, the ethics bowl club, and the middle college music club.
 The WTMC ultimate frisbee team, a longstanding feature of student life, continued winning championships and awards locally and regionally.

-Today, while WTMC students represent about 2% of the WCC population, they earn 10% of the college’s associate degrees.
+Today, while WTMC students represent about 2% of the WCC population, they earn 10% of the college’s associate degrees and half of the college’s math and science degrees.
 The school has been ranked the seventh-best high school in America, as well as receiving accolades for “beating the odds,” meaning students surpass expectations and achieve well beyond what their socioeconomic situations would predict.
-Our students’ SAT scores consistently place the school in the top 1% of Michigan high schools.
-In May, 2017---twenty years after the school started---WTMC graduated 136 students.
-75% of WTMC graduates earn associate degrees with their high school diplomas, and nearly half are the first generation in their families to graduate from college.
+WTMC students’ SAT scores consistently place the school in the top 1% of Michigan high schools.
+Twenty-five years after the school started, WTMC graduates hundreds of students annually, over 85% of whom earn associate degrees with their high school diplomas, and nearly half are the first generation in their families to graduate from college.